OpenMoonRay/openmoonray-docs/docs/user-reference/how-to-guides/motion-blur.md

     ["focal"] = blur(30, 31),
 }
 ```
-This blurs the attribute over the time inteval defined by the
+This blurs the attribute over the time interval defined by the
 [SceneVariables]({{ "/user-reference/scene-objects/SceneVariables" | absolute_url }})
 *frame* value and the
 [camera's]({{ "/user-reference/scene-objects/cameras/PerspectiveCamera" | absolute_url }}) motion blur attributes